 - educating people working in Australia about fair work practices, rights and obligations

-- assessing complaints or suspected breaches of workplace laws, awards and registered agreements
+- assessing complaints or suspected breaches of workplace laws, awards and registered agreements and some Fair Work Commission orders

 - litigating in some circumstances to enforce workplace laws and deter people from doing wrong in the community